fnalways/Olares/docs/manual/olares/settings/search.md

 ## Exclude files from search

-Use the **Excluded Files** section if certain files, such as logs or temporary files, clutter your search results.
+Use the Excluded files section if certain files, such as logs or temporary files, clutter your search results.

 You exclude them by adding exclusion rules.
 Each rule uses a regex pattern to specify the file paths you want Olares to ignore.

 ### Add a rule
-1. Under Excluded Files, click **Add pattern**.
+1. Under Excluded files, click **Add pattern**.
 2. Enter a valid regular expression (regex) to match the files you wish to ignore.
 3. Click **Confirm**.

 ### Remove a rule
-1. Under Excluded Files, locate the target rule.
+1. Under Excluded files, locate the target rule.
 2. Click the <i class="material-symbols-outlined">delete</i> icon next to the pattern.
 3. In the prompt window, click **Confirm**.